-9. Waste and Recycling - Lead Officer - Head of Environmental Services
+9. Waste and Recycling:

 Cheshire West and Chester Council is one of England's leading waste and recycling authorities.
 The area's high performance does not, however, mean that the challenge to decarbonise waste is any less difficult, as many of the 'easy wins' to achieve higher waste and recycling performance have already been delivered locally, such as the implementation of food waste collections.
 A 1.2 per cent reduction in household waste has been achieved between 2015 to 2018, alongside a 18.4 per cent reduction in non-household waste during the same period.